 1. Role of transcription and export machineries in spatial positioning of transcribed genes

-In several cellular systems, transcriptional states may be linked to specific sub-nuclear compartments.
-While, in S. cerevisiae, domains close to the nuclear periphery are implicated in transcriptional silencing, it has been proposed that distinct gene loci move to the nuclear envelope (NE) during gene expression.
+In S. cerevisiae, domains close to the nuclear periphery are implicated in transcriptional silencing.
+We have also reported NPC-proximal transcriptional activation with the concomitent recruitment of induced genes from the nuclear interior to the periphery.
 Genetic and physical links exist between the SAGA transcription initiation complex and the mRNA export machinery at the nuclear pore complex (NPC).
-We therefore analyzed spatial positioning of the GAL genes that are activated by the SAGA complex in response to nutritional change.
-We developed in collaboration with the Quantitative Image Analyses laboratory (LAIQ) an application for automatic detection and localization of single fluorescently tagged loci in 3D+time and observed that, upon induction, the GAL locus is confined close to the NE.
+To analyze spatial positioning of the GAL genes in the “activated” state, we developed in collaboration with the Quantitative Image Analyses laboratory (LAIQ) an application for automatic detection and localization of single fluorescently tagged loci in 3D+time and observed that, upon induction, the GAL locus is confined close to the NE.
 By simultaneous detection of GAL transcripts we showed that transcription occurs preferentially while genes motility is being confined close to the NE.
 Finally we demonstrated that peripheral positioning is affected in SAGA, export machinery and NPC mutants.

 2. Role of the nucleolus on nuclear organization

-In order to analyse how genes that need to be co-regulated for ribosome biogenesis are positioned within the nuclear volume, we - in collaboration with LAIQ - extended the gene localization method by introducing a second nuclear landmark different from the NE.
-Labelling the nucleolus allowed both to analyse gene position with respect to this major sub-nuclear compartment and to orient the imaged nuclei.
-Since, gene position information of aligned nuclei can be merged, we have for the first time access to statistical robust high precision localization probability maps.
+In order to analyse how genes that need to be co-regulated for ribosome biogenesis are positioned within the nuclear volume, we - in collaboration with LAIQ - extended the gene localization method by introducing a second nuclear landmark different from the NE: the nucleolus.
+This implementation allowed the gene position information of aligned nuclei to be merged thus giving access for the first time to statistical robust high precision localization probability maps.

 3. Structural and functional nuclear organization in metazoan